Graph Learning Under Partial Observability: Achievable Graph Learning

 In the following, the term ``consistency'' refers to the possibility of learning the graph correctly as $N\rightarrow\infty$.
 We will see that different notions of consistency are possible.
 We start from the weakest one.

-We denote by $\widehat{\bm{A}}_{\mathcal{S}}$ a certain estimate of the combination (sub)matrix corresponding to the subset $\mathcal{S}$.
+We denote by $\widehat{\bm{A}}_{\mathcal{S}}$ a certain estimate for the combination (sub)matrix corresponding to subset $\mathcal{S}$.
 We explain in the next section several ways by which such an estimate can be computed.
-The consistency result presented in the forthcoming theorems holds for {\em undirected} graphs and symmetric combination matrices.
-This notwithstanding, it is useful to formulate the general theory (e.g., the estimators and related metrics) to handle also {\em directed} graphs and asymmetric combination matrices.
-For this reason, when we refer to agent pairs we will actually refer to {\em ordered} pairs, with $(\ell,k)$ being distinct from $(k,\ell)$, because a {\em directed} link could in principle exist from $k$ to $\ell$ and not vice versa.
+We remark that the consistency results presented next in Sec.~\ref{sec:summa} will hold for (plain or partial) ER graphs and symmetric combination matrices.
+Nevertheless, it is useful to formulate the general theory to handle more general types of graphs (also {\em directed}) and asymmetric combination matrices.
+For this reason, when we refer to node pairs we will actually mean {\em ordered} pairs, with $(k,\ell)$ being distinct from $(\ell,k)$, because a {\em directed} link could exist from $\ell$ to $k$ and not vice versa.